Updated: Mar 2, 2019

 The preceding was stolen - reprinted, I mean! - with permission - from Jennifer's wonderful blog, QueerMenno, from a recent post entitled "In the play, Jesus is gay."
 Please check it out, I think the tone and range of the blog is very much in-line with Germantown.

-I wanted to ensure there was ample context for Chris’ piece below.
-Christian Parks attends Germantown Mennonite sporadically, but I got to know him during a rainy, muddy weekend a couple of years back in Hot Springs, NC during the Wild Goose Festival.
+I wanted to ensure there was ample context for Chris' piece below.
+Christian Parks attends Germantown Mennonite sporadically, but I got to know them during a rainy, muddy weekend a couple of years back in Hot Springs, NC during the Wild Goose Festival.

 When someone asks me how I've been doing these past few weeks, I say one of two things: either 'Walking in grace,' or 'The cross before me, the world beyond me.'
 Both of these became my mantra.
 They became the words that rooted me as a storm of life blurred the way of love.

 I wrote my entire senior thesis about how the power of love gives us the courage to embody its fullest blossom of encountering the Other.
 In my director’s notes, I explained, “In a world full of war, misogyny, patriarchy, white supremacy, and oppression, we are constantly choosing isolation.
 Not isolation out of true hatred for “the Other,” rather we choose isolation out of a deeply felt fear.
 This mode of navigating the world is a perpetual cycle, and if that is so, then it can and must be broken.
 Alongside isolation, as the yang to its yin, stands true and authentic community.
 The power of community is created by a true understanding of the Other which allows them to be known and interwoven.
 This power penetrates the heart of isolation causing a fracture in the perpetual cycle of fear."